dukescript/dukescript-canvas/README.md

 # dukescript-canvas
-A Canvas API for DukeScript
+A Canvas API for DukeScript.
+Available under the MIT License.